wassname/InnerPiSSA_private/docs/loss_geometry.md

 # Loss Geometry Visualization

-**Figure: Geometric interpretation of contrastive steering loss in InnerPiSSA space.** The diagram visualizes training dynamics in the output singular vector basis (U-space) from SVD of layer weights.
+**Figure: Geometric interpretation of contrastive steering loss in InnerPiSSA space.** The diagram visualizes training dynamics in the output singular vector basis (S-space) from SVD of layer weights.
 The coherence constraint from logp space is backprojected as a circular boundary (pizza crust), defining the valid operating region (InnerPiSSA space).
 Training rotates the per-sample adapter separation vector (orange/red slice) toward the frozen mean direction (blue) extracted from training data, while maintaining generation quality within the crust.
 The projection ratio loss encourages amplification along the frozen direction, while the coherence penalty prevents degradation beyond the threshold.

 A note on the pizza puns, we don't want to be on the nose, and we don't want to compromise with geometrical or mathmatical intuition.
 We want it to acceptable in a paper.
 But we also want people to be like "oh the pizza diagram".
 So
 - 45 degree chicago deep dish slice, but don't mention that